 The new startups appear almost every day.
 Many of them just concentrate on the development process and avoid testing phase.
 By the way, why do you need a software testing phase?
-Is not it easier to create a software without errors and defects from the very beginning?
+Is not it easier to create software without errors and defects from the very beginning?

 Anyone, even the most experienced and highly paid programmer will answer this question negatively.
 And without hesitation.
 And there are absolutely objective reasons for that.

 Reasons: Why Testing Should never avoid by the startup’s

 - Errors and defects is a natural part of the development process.
 By adding new functionality, the programmer cannot always foresee how it will affect the behavior of existing tools.

 - Some people support the idea that everyone should check their own work.
 That is, if the developer has created a new functionality, he should check whether it meets the user’s expectations.
 But there is one nuance.
 The developer has the task to find an opportunity to fix something.
 In his turn, the tester has to break something.
 The developer knows how the code works and tests its features accordingly.
 He cannot criticize his own product, just as an artist cannot criticize his painting or sculpture.
 The tester also purposefully searches for bugs and possible problems in the system, so that they cannot be found by a potential customer or, say, an ill-wisher.

 - Expensive and long.
 The wise manager is well aware that performing a large number of tasks in a short time requires a separation of functions.
 And this means that as long as the tester provides comprehensive software testing, the developer can spend his precious time creating new functionality.

 To be fair, we note that there are various methods for testing software the developer directly participates in.
 A small example.
 One of the specific ways of creating applications on Ruby on Rails is development through testing.